DIY Farmhouse Console Table

 can of stain and brush on a wood table before staining.

 Many of you long-time readers know how much I adore Minwax Dark Walnut Stain.
-It's incredibly versatile – I've used it in our farmhouse kitchen table, outdoor sectional, and blanket ladder and was able to achieve different colors with each (depending on how heavy I put the stain on and how long I kept it on).
-So, of course I used it for this project as well!
+It's incredibly versatile.
+I've used it in our farmhouse kitchen table, behind the couch table, and DIY blanket ladder and was able to achieve different colors with each, depending on how heavy I put the stain on and how long I kept it on.

 wood stain, brush, tshirt on a dropcloth.